Founder / Director / Science Communicator / Trainer / MC / Coach

 Years of looming daily deadlines mean Michelle can write concise, accurate copy quickly and reliably for any writing project.

-Michelle previously worked in science communication at Scitech (hands-on science centre) and The University of Western Australia.
+Michelle is based in Perth, Western Australia, and has previously worked in science communication at Scitech (hands-on science centre) and The University of Western Australia.
 She has a Bachelor of Science and Postgraduate Diploma of Journalism.

 As well as writing and journalism, Michelle is also an expert and accomplished coach and media trainer for scientists.